• Skip to primary navigation

 Could you use self-rising flour?

-How does the nutrition vary based on type of flour used?
+How does nutrition vary based on type of flour used?

 Are you a breakfast person?
-Browse all my breakfast recipes
+Browse all my easy breakfast recipes and Pin your favorites for later.

-These 5 ingredient easy baked bagels were featured on Make Life Pretty, Wow Me Wednesday and South your Mouth!
+These 5-ingredient easy baked bagels were featured on Wow Me Wednesday and South Your Mouth!

 Author: Angela G.

 Homemade bagels.
 Easy?
 Yep!
 It’s true.
 Just 5 ingredients is all you need to make these baked bagels.
-Lower your carbs and get some protein plus flavor with the help of Greek yogurt.
+Lower your carbs and add protein plus flavor with the help of Greek yogurt.

 Course: Breakfast, Lunch, Snacks